This key federal program to help prisoners get an education was stopped in 1994. It’s time to bring it back

 The Vera Institute report calls for a reinstatement of the part of the Federal Pell Grant Program that, until it was discontinued in 1994, ensured that people in prison could access post-secondary education.
 When it was introduced in 1972, the Federal Pell Grant Program began providing financial support for low-income undergrad students, and it still does that today.
 But it also funded postsecondary education programs within prisons, and by the early 1990s, inmates in nearly 1,300 facilities could gain access to a degree or certificate.
 Tough-on-crime policies in the mid-90s, though, brought about the revocation of incarcerated students’ access to Pell Grants.

 The Vera Institute, in this report, makes the case for reintroducing the grants for incarcerated people.
-If 50% of eligible prisoners participated in a Pell Grant-funded education program, the Vera Institute projects that employment rates among those returning prisoners would increase by 10%.
+If 50% of eligible prisoners participated in a Pell Grant-funded education program, the Vera Institute projects that employment rates among those returning prisoners would increase by 10% on average.
 This increase in employment would also raise the combined wages of all formerly incarcerated people by $45.3 million.
 “The benefits are not only for the people leaving prison, but for the communities that they’re returning to,” says Nick Turner, president of the Vera Institute.

 And on top of bringing more money back into communities affected by incarceration, funding in-prison education would save states money.
 Because keeping someone in prison is expensive, and people are less likely to re-commit if they have work, overall incarceration costs across states would decline by $365.8 million combined.